|1946||Prof. Dr. Hans List started up as an independent engineer. |

 60 Years of Innovation: Providing an essential and continuous contribution to the developments in the automotive industry on the basis of technical innovations, that characterizes the high-tech company AVL for the previous 60 years.

 AVL and the renowned transmission specialist GIF, headquartered in Alsdorf, Germany, signed a cooperation agreement.
 It covers the areas of powertrain and transmission development for passenger cars and light trucks as well as testbed technology.

 AVL again has the leading position amongst the most innovative companies of the country: with 60 granted inventions in the previous year, the high-tech company headquartered in Graz, Austria, is clearly on the top spot.
-Over the past ten years, AVL applied for a total of 615 patents and utility patents with the Austrian Patent Office.

 For the first time AVL presents the "AVL Pure Range Extender".
 This new device is aimed to extend the range of electrically powered vehicles as well as to reduce the size and costs of the batteries.